graphql/graphql.github.io/site/learn/Learn-Queries.md

 The _operation type_ is either _query_, _mutation_, or _subscription_ and describes what type of operation you're intending to do.
 The operation type is required unless you're using the query shorthand syntax, in which case you can't supply a name or variable definitions for your operation.

 The _operation name_ is a meaningful and explicit name for your operation.
 It is only required in multi-operation documents, but its use is encouraged because it is very helpful for debugging and server-side logging.
-When something goes wrong either in your network logs or your GraphQL server, it is easier to identify a query in your codebase by name instead of trying to decipher the contents.
+When something goes wrong either in your network or your GraphQL server, it is easier to identify a query in your codebase by name instead of trying to decipher the contents.
 Think of this just like a function name in your favorite programming language.
 For example, in JavaScript we can easily work only with anonymous functions, but when we give a function a name, it's easier to track it down, debug our code, and log when it's called.
 In the same way, GraphQL query and mutation names, along with fragment names, can be a useful debugging tool on the server side to identify